Google Cloud DDoS Protection – Armor & Shield

 Reduce the Surface Attack

-• Provision an isolated and secure piece using Google Cloud VPC
+• Provision an isolated and secure piece using Google Cloud VPC.

-• Isolate and secure using subnetworks and networks, firewall rules, tags, and IAM
+• Isolate and secure using subnetworks and networks, firewall rules, tags, and IAM.

-• Open access for only required ports and protocols using firewall rules
+• Open access for only required ports and protocols using firewall rules and/or protocol forwarding.

 • Anti-spoofing protection for the private network (IP addresses) is provided by default.

-Isolate the internal traffic from the external world
+Isolate the Internal Traffic from the External World

 • Deploy instances without public IPs unless necessary.